올림포스 영어독해기본2 4강 변형

 Their ____ mind had worked out what was happening far quicker than their conscious minds and had warned them with a hit of bad feeling.

-They knew ____ they knew.
+____ knew before they knew.